A Private Heaven

-A Private Heaven is the fifth studio album by the Scottish pop singer Sheena Easton, released on 21 September 1984 by EMI America Records.
-The album featured two US Top 10 hit singles: the lead single "Strut" and the controversial "Sugar Walls".
-"Swear", a third single, peaked at No. 80.
+A Private Heaven is the fifth studio album by Scottish singer Sheena Easton, released on 21 September 1984 by EMI America Records.
+The album featured two Billboard Hot 100 Top 10 singles – the lead single "Strut" and the controversial "Sugar Walls", whilst "Swear", a third single, peaked at No. 80.

-The album is Easton's most successful studio album in the United States to date, peaking at No. 15 on the US Billboard 200 and selling over one million copies, earning a gold and platinum certification from the RIAA.
+Recognised as Easton's most successful studio album in the United States where it peaked at No. 15 on the US Billboard 200, it sold over one million copies in the United States, earning a gold and platinum certification from the RIAA.
 In Canada, the album also went platinum.
 The tour that year featured Bruce Hornsby on keyboards in the live band.

-Background and legacy
+Background

 The album marked a conscious effort by Easton to change her image to that of a sexy pop singer after cultivating a "sweet and innocent" image since the launch of her career five years earlier.
 The sexually charged "Strut" - co-written by Charlie Dore - became Easton's biggest solo hit in the US since 1981's "For Your Eyes Only".
 Easton collaborated with Prince on the controversial track "Sugar Walls", written by Prince under the pseudonym Alexander Nevermind.
 The track and its accompanying video were banned in some regions due to its sexually risqué lyrics and was one of several songs cited by Tipper Gore on her Filthy Fifteen list in her efforts to introduce mandatory warning labeling of explicit musical albums.
 Easton's musical association with Prince continued for the next few years, with him writing "Eternity" for her eighth studio album, No Sound But a Heart (1987) and Easton later featuring on Prince's singles "U Got the Look" in 1987 and "The Arms of Orion" in 1989.

 The album also includes cover versions of Tim Scott's new wave track "Swear" and Joan Armatrading's 1976 classic "Love and Affection".
 Converse to the album's success in America, in the UK, it was her first studio album not to chart, and none of the singles released made the official Top 75.